ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 | o3-mini-2025-01-31 | 6,653 | 142,020 | 6,739,372 |
 | o4-mini-2025-04-16 | 274,903 | 146,590 | 6,340,337 |

-Table: Token consumption by model across all runs (input, output, and tokens per 1,000 located grants). {#tbl:token_usage}
+Table: Token consumption by model; informs compute budgeting and reproducibility. {#tbl:token_usage}

 Tool-augmented methods consumed on average 1.49× more tokens than pure-prompt counterparts (4,985,953 vs. 3,355,078 tokens per 1,000 located grants).
 However, this effect varied dramatically by model architecture: adding tools to gpt-4.1-2025-04-14 increased token usage by 18.3× (176,698 → 3,229,140), while o4-mini showed only a 1.14× increase (5,937,907 → 6,742,767).